MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sku-reference-edu.md

 This article lists Education Faculty and Student licensing plans (SKUs) and SKU IDs.

-Use this as a reference when using PowerShell to identify users in your organization by license type.
+Use this reference when using PowerShell to identify users in your organization by license type.

 ## Faculty licenses